 Plus, it’s healthy, packed with protein and that good drizzle of extra virgin olive oil features a long list of benefits to your overall health.

 YES.
 Chickpeas are nutrient-dense food rich in protein and fiber.
 According to a study published in the journal Nutrients, people who regularly consume chickpeas have higher intakes of fiber, vitamins A, E and C, folate, magnesium, potassium, iron, and antioxidants.

-Last but not least, If you go for a good rustic whole grain bread, you get plenty of fiber to prevent constipation, helps control blood sugar and reduces the appetite, keeping you feeling fuller for longer.
+Last but not least, If you go for a good rustic whole-grain bread, you get plenty of fiber that keep you feeling fuller for longer.

 BREAD: Artisanal or rustic bread is perfect.
 Toast your bread in the oven or on a BBQ if you can: that smokiness would take it to a new level.
 Alternately, my favorite way to toast bread is in a frying pan, with just a few drops of olive oil for a delicious and nutty flavor.

 This chickpea bruschetta is perfect for a party or a bbq, you can make a large batch of the topping ahead of time, as well as toasting bread slices, but assemble the bruschetta at the last minute, so the bread doesn’t go soft.